caraml-dev/xp/docs/infra/treatment-service.md

 it has been set up, to perform logging of all the treatments it assigns in a specified table.

-Hence, if access control has been set up for the Pub/Sub topic or for the BigQuery table, the Treatment Service needs to be authenticated using a service account key that has the necessary rights to subscribe to the aforementioned Pub/Sub topic or to push data to the said BigQuery table.
+Hence, if access control has been set up for the Pub/Sub topic or for the BigQuery table, the Treatment Service needs to be authenticated using a service account key that has the necessary permissions to subscribe to the aforementioned Pub/Sub topic or to push data to the said BigQuery table.
 It does so by accessing a `.json` [file containing the service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys), whose location is stored as a filepath in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.